Sophie is an established and well-regarded junior specialising in criminal and regulatory matters.

 Sophie enjoys a busy criminal practice and is regularly instructed to both prosecute and defend across the full spectrum of proceedings, including the most serious sexual and violent offences.
 She is building a solid reputation as an effective and assiduous junior and has been praised for her thorough preparation and ability to deal with sensitive issues with compassion and tact.
-Her pragmatic and perceptive approach enables her to build a rapport with clients quickly, even when delivering difficult advice.
+Her pragmatic and perceptive approach enables her to quickly build a rapport with clients, even when delivering difficult advice.

 Sophie is also developing her regulatory and inquest practice.
 Of note, she represented an Interested Person in a series of inquests invoking Article 2, heard concurrently over a 9-week period concerning the deaths of six elderly care home residents, with live issues including neglect, the Protection of Vulnerable Adults and inter-agency working.
 She was commended by the Coroner for her diligent preparation and effective advocacy, both oral and in writing.
 Her closing submissions were described as “integral” to the Coroner’s determination that findings of unlawful killing were not appropriate in the circumstances.

 Sophie is registered with the Bar’s national charity Advocate and undertakes work on a pro bono basis through their services.

 R v PH (2022) – instructed to defend indictment including serious sexual offences against the Defendant’s granddaughter over a 4-year period.
 Issues involved the cross-examination of a vulnerable child witness, who was assisted by an intermediary, and ultimately the consideration of dangerousness and the extended licence provisions.